SH20RAJ/SkyLineCSS/docs/flex.md

 ### Align Items

-You can align flex items along the cross axis using the following classes:
+Align flex items along the cross axis with the following classes:

 - `.items-start`: Align items at the start
 - `.items-center`: Align items at the center